-At Rushmore, we are passionate about teaching our children how to communicate effectively.
-From Nursery to Year 6, we use an agreed set of differentiated talk stems and dedicated lesson time to teach the children how to support and listen, show understanding and build a discussion with their peers.
+From nursery to Year 6, we use differentiated talk stems to teach the children how to support and listen, show understanding and build a discussion with their peers.

 We begin to cultivate children’s reading skills in Nursery, where daily sessions of Read Write Inc (RWI) teach children how to decode new words and begin to develop their comprehension skills.

 Once this programme has been completed (usually by Year 2), children move on to Destination Reader (DR).
 This approach involves daily sessions incorporating whole class modelling prior to the children applying these skills through partner work and independent reading.